paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-We will call Python.start to spawn off a process to the Python directory that we specified, which gives us back its process ID
+We will call Python.start to spawn off a process to the Python directory that we specified, which gives us back its process ID...

 ---